 New Treatments for Headache Pain

 Headache pain can be debilitating and often affects the quality of one’s life.
-Headaches can occur at any time for no particular reason, or they can be as a result of specific triggers, such as dehydration, poor food choices or sensitivity to light.
-Many people think that their only option is over-the-counter pain medications.
+Headaches can occur at any time for no particular reason, or they result from specific triggers, such as dehydration, poor food choices, or sensitivity to light.
+A typical headache can last for a few hours; however, a migraine headache can last several days.

+Many people believe over-the-counter pain medications are their only treatment option.
 However, new treatments are now available.
 The following is a list of new treatments for chronic headache pain:

-- Nerve Blocks
+- Nerve blocks

-- Peripheral Nerve Stimulation
+- Peripheral nerve stimulation

 Peripheral nerve stimulation may be an effective treatment option for chronic migraines.
 It involves placing an electrode device beside a peripheral nerve.
 The impulses block specific nerves from sending pain signals to the brain.
 Individuals can turn the device on or off.